Hayrick Butte: Recreation

 The Obsidian Climb School and Eugene Mountain Rescue offer climbing classes and field sessions at Hayrick Butte.
+A tubing hill (Autobahn Tubing Park) is on the lower part of the north flank of the butte with 800 ft long tube lanes serviced by a handle tow.
 A backcountry, snowshoeing trail runs for 4 mi from the Hoodoo ski area, rising about 200 ft in elevation over its course.
 The route travels between Hayrick and Hoodoo Butte, offering views of Mount Washington.
 There is an avalanche hazard near Hayrick's base.
 An old roadbed next to the trail travels up Hoodoo Butte to the Hoodoo Butte Plateau and the butte's summit, where a historic fire cleared many trees.
 There are snowmobile routes down the old Santiam Pass Wagon Road to the south and Forest Road 2690 to the east, as well as a geocache at Hayrick's summit.
 Markian Hawryluk of The Bulletin in Bend described Hayrick as "antisocial" compared to the "family-friendly ski area" of Hoodoo Butte, citing its 700 ft tall, nearly vertical walls.
 The tuya is also surrounded by cliffs.
 William Sullivan of The Register-Guard wrote that Hayrick offered "breathtaking views" of Mount Jefferson, Big Lake, Hoodoo Butte, Mount Washington, and Black Butte.
 Hayrick Butte is also visible from the 6.9 mi Patjens Lake Loop trail near Santiam Pass.